On the Volume Conjecture for hyperbolic Dehn-filled $3$-manifolds along the figure-eight knot

 \end{theorem}

 \textbf{Outline of the proof.} The proof follows the guideline of Ohtsuki's method.
-In Proposition \ref{formula}, we compute the Reshetikhin-Turaev invariants of $M$ and write them as a sum of values of a function $f_r$ at integral points; and a key ingredient in the computation is Lemma \ref{sm} that iteratively using a reciprocity of generalized Gaussian sums, we can simplify a multi-sum into a single sum.
+In Proposition \ref{formula}, we compute the Reshetikhin-Turaev invariants of $M$ and write them as a sum of values of a holomorphic function $f_r$ at integral points; and a key ingredient in the computation is Lemma \ref{sm} that iteratively using a reciprocity of generalized Gaussian sums, we can simplify a multi-sum into a single sum.
 The function $f_r$ comes from Faddeev's quantum dilogarithm function.
-Using Poisson summation formula, we in Proposition \ref{Poisson} write the invariants as a sum of the Fourier coefficients of $f_r,$ and in Propositions \ref{0}, \ref{-1} and \ref{other} we simplify those Fourier coefficients by doing some preliminary estimate.
-In Proposition \ref{Vol} we show that the critical value of the functions in the two leading Fourier coefficients $\hat f_r(0,\dots, 0)$ and $\hat f_r(s^-,m^-, 0)$ for $s^\pm$ and $m^\pm$ defined in Lemma \ref{arith} coincide with the complex volume of $M$ and the determinant of the Hessian matrix gives the adjoint twisted Reidemeister torsion of $M.$ The key observation is Lemma \ref{=} and Lemma \ref{==} that the system of critical point equations is equivalent to the system of hyperbolic gluing equations (consisting of an edge equation and a $\frac{p}{q}$ Dehn-filling equation) for a particular ideal triangulation of the figure-$8$ knot complement.
-In Section \ref{estleading} we verify the conditions for the saddle point approximation showing that the growth rate of the leading Fourier coefficients are the critical values, ie. the complex volume of $M;$ and in \ref{estother}, we estimate the other Fourier coefficients.
+Using Poisson summation formula, we in Proposition \ref{Poisson} write the invariants as a sum of the Fourier coefficients of $f_r.$ In Proposition \ref{Vol} we show that the critical value of the functions in the two leading Fourier coefficients $\hat f_r(s^+,m^+,0)$ and $\hat f_r(s^-,m^-, 0)$ for $s^\pm$ and $m^\pm$ defined in Lemma \ref{arith} coincide with the complex volume of $M$ and the determinant of the Hessian matrix gives the adjoint twisted Reidemeister torsion of $M.$ The key observation is Lemma \ref{=} and Lemma \ref{==} that the system of critical point equations is equivalent to the system of hyperbolic gluing equations (consisting of an edge equation and a Dehn-surgery equation) for a particular ideal triangulation of the figure-$8$ knot complement.
+In Proposition \ref{leading} we verify the conditions for applying the saddle point approximation showing that the growth rate of the leading Fourier coefficients are those critical values, ie., the complex volume; and in Section \ref{estother}, we estimate the other Fourier coefficients.
 Finally, we complete the proof by showing in Proposition \ref{addup} that the two leading Fourier coefficient do not cancel each other and the sum of all the other Fourier coefficients are neglectable, . \\

-\textbf{Acknowledgments.} The authors would like to thank Francis Bonahon, Effie Kalfagianni, Tomotada Ohtsuki and Hongbin Sun for helpful discussions.
+\textbf{Acknowledgments.} The authors would like to thank Francis Bonahon, Qingtao Chen, Effie Kalfagianni, Tomotada Ohtsuki and Hongbin Sun for helpful discussions.
 The second author is partially supported by NSF Grant DMS-1812008.